KaiStarkk/kaistarkk.github.io/about.md

 permalink: /about/
 ---

-<p>I'm a 21 year old student from Perth, Western Australia.
-I'm in my fourth year of study in Electrical and Electronic Engineering and Computer Science, and one day I hope to use the skills I gain from these degrees to build myself a working Iron Man suit.</p>
+<p>I'm a 24 year old Electrical & Electronics Engineer from Perth, Western Australia.
+My studies focused on microelectronics, embedded systems, renewable energy, and A.I..
+One day I hope to have honed my skills to the point where I am able to build myself a working Iron Man suit.</p>